Connecting the hardware

 Time is formatted according to RFC3339.

-Next, you can read back the calendar by typing pivoyager date.
+.
 The calendar will be kept updated as long as the PiVoyager is powered by battery or USB.
 Time is displayed as UTC to avoid any ambiguity.

-You can check if the RTC is initialized by typing pivoyager status flags.
-If the flag inits is present, it means that the calendar has been set.
+You can check if the RTC is initialized by typing pivoyager status flags

-If the raspberry pi has a valid system time, e.g. through NTP, the PiVoyager's RTC can be synched to this time by typing pivoyager date sync.
-This is useful for programming alarms (see below).
+If the raspberry pi has a valid system time, e.g. through NTP, the PiVoyager's RTC can be synched to this time by typing pivoyager date sync

 Gracefully shutting down a Raspberry-Pi

-When you shut down a Raspberry Pi, for example by typing shutdown now, it will enter a quiescent state where it continues to eat 30 to 50mA, sometimes more depending on connected peripherals.
+, it will enter a quiescent state where it continues to eat 30 to 50mA, sometimes more depending on connected peripherals.
 You can use the PiVoyager's "watchdog" to fully cut off power to the Raspberry-Pi, thereby saving considerable power, especially if you are running on battery.

 Assuming it takes 20 seconds for your Raspberry Pi to shut down, you can program a full power cut as follows:

-pivoyager watchdog 25
+pivoyager watchdog 25 shutdown now

-Here, the command pivoyager watchdog 25 tells the PiVoyager to fully cut power to the raspberry pi in 25 seconds (we leave a 5-second margin).
+tells the PiVoyager to fully cut power to the raspberry pi in 25 seconds (we leave a 5-second margin).

 By default, the Raspberry Pi will automatically restart when the user presses the side button.
 But other options are possible, including waking up on an alarm or after a predefined delay as described further below.

 If your Raspberry-Pi is running on battery when you shut down, you might want it to automatically start up again when USB power is restored.
-This can be done by enabling the power-wakeup option before issuing the power down commands as follows:
+This can be done by enabling the power-wakeup

-pivoyager watchdog 25
+pivoyager enable power-wakeup pivoyager watchdog 25 shutdown now

 Running a UPS script